Did you find this article useful?

 Make sure you know what charges apply to your pensions, as high fees can eat away at smaller pots.

+You'll need to arrange the completion of all the paperwork with the existing and new provider.
+Once this has been done, the consolidation process can begin.
 How long it takes can depend on a number of factors, such as the number of pensions pots you’re combining.

 Remember, before consolidating, you need to be sure your pensions don’t have any benefits you could lose if you merge them together.
 Also make sure you consider all charges and any fees involved with combining your pensions.